Bookmark and Share

 Birgit Sommer

-Birgit Sommer is a Texas State and federally licensed wildlife rehabilitator.
-Based on her life-long experience working with animals, she founded the Rainbow Wildlife Rescue , a 501(c)3 nonprofit organization in her adopted hometown, Stephenville, TX.
-In the summer of 2011 the wildlife rescue was re-located to a larger property just ouside Weatherford, Texas.
+Birgit is a Texas State and federally licensed wildlife rehabilitator Based on her life-long experience working with animals, she founded the Rainbow Wildlife Rescue in 2004.

-These folks neglect to see that most wildlife related calls that require our human intervention ARE the direct result of unnatural conditions such as careless people, toxins, poisons, automobiles, guns, traps, lawn mowers, just to name a few
+Birgit says that some people find the idea of wildlife rehabilitation ridiculous or claim it's "messing with nature".These folks neglect to see that most wildlife related calls that require our human intervention ARE the direct result of unnatural conditions such as careless people, toxins, poisons, automobiles, guns, traps, lawn mowers, just to name a few

-.Often we are confronted with animals that have suffered very disturbing wounds and other horrible injuries.
+Often we are confronted with animals that have suffered very disturbing wounds and other horrible injuries.
 Some animals come in poisoned, injured by cars and left for dead by humans.
 The stories and cases are endless and heartbreaking.

-We as wildlife rehabilitators are dedicated warriors on the front lines between suburban development and natural habitat and are grateful for every support we can get."
+We as wildlife rehabilitators are dedicated warriors on the front lines between suburban development and natural habitat and are grateful for every support we can get.

 Quick Links

-Copyright © 2010 Wildlife-Education.com - Webdesign by Birgit Sommer in Support of the Rainbow Wildlife Rescue - Privacy Policy
+Copyright © 2016 Wildlife-Education.com - Webdesign by Birgit Sommer in Support of the Rainbow Wildlife Rescue - Privacy Policy